andygrove/how-query-engines-work/docs/README.md

 ## Benchmarks

-The goal is to be able to run the complete [TPC-H](tpch.md) benchmark and use that for comparisons with other distributed platforms, but Ballista can't support many of the queries yet.
+The goal is to be able to run the complete [TPC-H](../benchmarks/tpch) benchmark and use that for comparisons with other distributed platforms, but Ballista can't support many of the queries yet.

-The [NYC Taxi](nyctaxi.md) data set can also be used for running some simple aggregate queries and is easier to get up and running with because the source data can be downloaded from S3.

 ## Release